Hands-On Fundraising

 And as I did, I’d only be sharing what was already shared with me.

 For example: Jerry Huntsinger doesn’t have a clue who I am.
 But he taught me to write copy.
 Then he handed over his fabulous newsletter (print, even!) to Mal Warwick, and my lessons continued.
-Through the years, I’ve been devouring the smarts of people like Tom Ahern, Jeff Brooks and Lisa Sargent.
+Through the years, I’ve been devouring the smarts of people like Tom Ahern, Jeff Brooks, and Lisa Sargent.
 And SOFII?
 Who doesn’t love them?
 Generous teachers, all.

 I’ve learned from colleagues.
 And from great co-workers and smart board members and donors.

-We share at conferences, in workshops.
+We share at conferences and in workshops.
 And now, with the internet, we all have access to a fire hose of information.
 People give so generously – their successes and their mistakes.
 Everything is a learning experience.
 We all want to learn and we all have something to teach.
-Isn’t generosity at the heart of what we do?

 As a consultant, you might think what I’m offering is my knowledge.
 (Emphasis on the “my”).
 But that would be so much malarky.
 It’s not mine.
 It’s what I’ve learned through experience, yes.
 But it’s also what other people have shared from their experience.
 I can contribute my unique mix of learning and my personality.
 But I don’t claim to own the knowledge.

-We have an obligation to donors to learn and to share that information.
+We have an obligation to learn and share that information.
 Donors don’t give to the organizations with the best tricks.
 They give to the organizations that fit their priorities and move their hearts.
 And there are enough donors – and enough big hearts – out there for all of us to succeed.

 Share this:

-• Click to email this to a friend (Opens in new window)
+• Click to email a link to a friend (Opens in new window) Email

-• Click to share on Facebook (Opens in new window)
+• Click to share on Reddit (Opens in new window) Reddit

-• Click to share on Twitter (Opens in new window)
+• Click to share on Pinterest (Opens in new window) Pinterest

-• Click to share on LinkedIn (Opens in new window)
+• Click to share on LinkedIn (Opens in new window) LinkedIn

-• Click to share on Pinterest (Opens in new window)
+• Click to share on Bluesky (Opens in new window) Bluesky

-• Click to print (Opens in new window)
+• Click to share on Mastodon (Opens in new window) Mastodon

 Related